kipperz/discord-logger/readme.md

 # Discord Logger

 Discord Logger is an open-source bot designed to meticulously track and log server events in Discord.
-Simple and easy to use, this bot aims to provide detailed insights into server activities for administrators and moderators.
+Written in python using the discord.py library, this bot is easy to setup and can log multiple servers.
+Coded for use with or without a mongodb database.

 📝 **About**:
-Discord Logger was developed by kipperz, streamer [twitch.tv/kipperzGG](https://twitch.tv/kipperzGG) and owner/developer of [discord.gg/kipperz](https://discord.gg/kipperz).
+Discord Logger is in early-development and is brought to you by by kipperz, streamer [twitch.tv/kipperzGG](https://twitch.tv/kipperzGG) and owner/developer of [discord.gg/kipperz](https://discord.gg/kipperz).

 ## Features